MSc Engineering Physics

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Engineering Physics are:

-The main focus of the programme is to educate students who have the ability to develop novel technologies based on the principles of physics.
-Students are trained to both have deep knowledge within their specialisation in physics and to have a high ability to take responsibility for their own life-long learning.
+The focus of the programme is to equip you with the ability to develop novel technologies based on the principles of physics and for the benefit of future society.
+You will gain a deep understanding of your specialisation in physics and a high ability to take responsibility for your own life-long learning.
 The general problem-solving techniques learnt within the programme can be used for solving problems within several of the sustainable development goals.
 Obvious examples of this are the biomedical innovation research within the Biomedical Physics track and the renewable energy research in the Optics and Photonics track.

 Faculty and research

-The master’s programme in Engineering Physics is supported by two departments at KTH, the Department of Physics and the Department of Applied Physics.
-We are mainly located at the Albanova University Centre, which is a hub for physics research within the Stockholm area.
-Our research is divided into over 10 different research fields that cover many parts of modern physics.
-Further information about our research activities and the local research environment can be found via the following links.
+The master's programme in Engineering Physics is supported by two departments at KTH, the Department of Physics and the Department of Applied Physics.
+We are mainly located at the Albanova University Centre, a hub for physics research within the Stockholm area.
+Our research is divided into several fields covering most parts of modern physics.

-- The Department of Applied Physics conducts research within biomedical & X-ray physics, biophysics, laser physics, materials- and nanophysics, nanostructure physics, photonics, quantum and biophotonics.
+- The Department of Applied Physics researches biomedical and X-ray physics, biophysics, laser physics, materials- and nanophysics, nanostructure physics, photonics, quantum and biophotonics.

-- The Department of Physics conducts research within condensed matter theory, nuclear physics, particle and astroparticle physics, physics of medical imaging.
+- The Department of Physics researches condensed matter theory, nuclear physics, particle and astroparticle physics, and physics of medical imaging.

 - Albanova University Centre